raj-sirohi/react-project/Notes/RajNotes.md

     In order to access its properties you need to user JSON.parse(A), this will convert into object , eg : {name:"rajesh"}, now you can access if as A.name

+### GIT
+- removed specific folder which has been added or committed:- git rm -r --cached server/node_modules